veenstralab/trackhubs_public/README.md

 3. Submit a pull request

 ### Resource files ###
-Place all your large data files (bed, bigwig, ix etc). in a web-accesible location under the corresponding genome assembly.
+Place all your large data files (bed, bigwig, ix etc). in a web-accesible location under the corresponding genome assembly. **Please do not add them to this repository.**

 ### Adding new trackhub records ###